techtasie/Docker-Deluge-OpenVPN-Owncloud/README.md

 # Docker-Deluge-OpenVPN-Owncloud
-###### A Realy secure Deluge Container for some really Private Linux ISO Downloads that are automaticly added to the owncloud.
+###### A Realy secure Deluge Container for some really Private Linux ISO Downloads that are automatically added to the owncloud.

 ## How to setup.